-B. When the receiving employee faces financial hardship due to injury or the prolonged illness of the employee, employee's spouse or child.
+B. When the receiving employee faces financial hardship due to injury or the prolonged illness of the employee, employee's spouse, domestic partner that has been defined and certified with the Secretary of State's Office in accordance with Family Code Section 297, child or any other person listed in section 9.4-Bereavement Leave.
 C. The receiving employee has exhausted all leave credits.